Western world: The birth of the European West during the Middle Ages

-This internal conflict of legacies had possibly emerged since the assassination of Julius Caesar three centuries earlier, when Roman imperialism had just been born with the Roman Republic becoming "Roman Empire", but reached its zenith during 3rd century's many internal civil wars.
-This is the time when the Huns (part of the ancient Eastern European tribes named barbarians by the Romans) from modern-day Hungary penetrated into the Dalmatian (modern-day Croatia) region then originating in the following 150 years in the Roman Empire officially splitting in two halves.
-Also the time of the formal acceptance of Christianity as Empire's religious policy, when the Emperors began actively banning and fighting previous pagan religions.
+The eastern and western halves of the Roman world developed distinct political and linguistic profiles over several centuries.
+Constantine established Constantinople as an imperial capital in 330, and after the death of Theodosius I in 395 the empire was governed permanently by separate eastern and western courts.
+The Christianization of imperial government also accelerated during the fourth century, especially under Theodosius I.

 History of the spread of Christianity: in AD 325 (dark blue) and AD 600 (blue) following Western Roman Empire's collapse under Germanic migrations.

 The Eastern Roman Empire included lands south-west of the Black Sea and bordering on the Eastern Mediterranean and parts of the Adriatic Sea.
-This division into Eastern and Western Roman Empires was later reflected in the administration of the Roman Catholic and Eastern Greek Orthodox churches, with Rome and Constantinople debating over whether either city was the capital of Western religion.
+The older Greek–Latin cultural division was later reflected in the developing separation between Latin Christianity centered on Rome and Greek Christianity centered on Constantinople, although the ecclesiastical break was gradual and involved disputes over doctrine, jurisdiction, and practice rather than a simple dispute over a single religious capital.

 As the Eastern (Orthodox) and Western (Catholic) churches spread their influence, the line between Eastern and Western Christianity was moving.
 Its movement was affected by the influence of the Byzantine empire and the fluctuating power and influence of the Catholic church in Rome.
-The geographic line of religious division approximately followed a line of cultural divide.
+The resulting confessional geography broadly overlapped with older linguistic and political divisions, but it was never a perfectly fixed boundary.